kynx/code-utils/README.md

 ### How?

 `AbstractNormalizer` uses `ext-intl`'s [Transliterator] to perform the transliteration.
-Where a character has no equivalent in ASCII (the `€` symbol is a good example), it uses the Unicode name of the character to spell it out (to "Euro").
-For ASCII characters that are not valid in a PHP label, it provides it's own spell outs: for instance, a backtick "`" becomes "Backtick".
+Where a character has no equivalent in ASCII (the "€" symbol is a good example), it uses the [Unicode name] of the character to spell it out (to `Euro`).
+For ASCII characters that are not valid in a PHP label, it provides it's own spell outs: for instance, a backtick "`" becomes `Backtick`.

-Initial digits are also spelt out - "123 foo" becomes "OneTwoThreeFoo" - and finally reserved words are suffixed with a user-supplied string so they don't mess things up: "class" can become "ClassController".
+Initial digits are also spelt out - "123 foo" becomes `OneTwoThreeFoo` - and finally reserved words are suffixed with a user-supplied string so they don't mess things up: "class" can become `ClassController`.

 The results may not be pretty.
 For instance, if your input contains ` ͖`  - put your glasses on! - the class name will contain `CombiningRightArrowheadAndUpArrowheadBelow`.
 But it _is_ valid PHP, and stands a good chance of being as unique